gitmarek/supercollider-nanoKONTROL2/README.md

 your SynthDefs.
 For instance, `n.knobs[2][7].kr` gives you current value of the 8th knob in the 3rd scene.

+Keep in mind that as long as the software version is less then 1.0, backward compatibility could be broken from one 0.x version to the next.

 ### Example (assuming you are happy with all default values):
 ```SuperCollider